SGX Rulebooks

 Part VI Conclusion

-18. This Practice Note sets out the normal procedures which Surveillance undertakes when querying issuers on unusual trading activities.
+18. This Practice Note sets out the procedures which issuers may undertake when unusual trading activity in their securities is observed.
 However, there may be instances when a different approach is warranted.

 19. Issuers should also familiarize themselves with the Exchange's Continuing Obligations, Corporate Disclosure Policy and any other relevant Practice Notes.